Close relatives of web filtering

 Firewall – Web filtering and firewalls often go hand-in-hand.
 In fact, Unified Threat Management (UTM) is an entire solution that specializes in both under central management.

-Digital Monitoring - Web filtering can be closely allied to digital monitoring.
+Digital Threat Detection - Web filtering can be closely allied to digital threat detection.
 Filters can often block these tools from working correctly or overlap with monitoring, leading to excessive alerting.

 Classroom Management – Frequently employed to allow teachers to monitor student behavior and focus, classroom management tools sometimes include ineffective filtering controls.
 Better to align your classroom tool with the web filter, and pay once for that feature.